 A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — lowering your monthly bills in the process.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — saving you money in the process.

-That’s why more homeowners are considering adding devices like a Nest to their homes.
-To add one to your home, call your nearest expert for smart thermostat installation in [siteinfo field="msa"].
+That’s why more people are looking to add devices like a Nest to their HVAC system.
+To add one to your home, reach out to an expert for smart thermostat installation in Neptune City.

 1. How to Reset a Nest Thermostat

-• Reset: A reset erases some or all of your settings.
-People normally only use a reset as they're moving homes and bringing the thermostat with them, or if they just want to erase their personal information from the Nest before leaving it behind for the next resident.
+• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
+People normally only use a reset when they’re moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it behind for the next resident.

-To reset, it helps to record existing temperature settings so they're still available if you forget or erase them.
-Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+If you want to perform a reset, it helps to record existing temperature settings so reapplying them is faster.
+Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-• Restart: Turns your Nest off and starts it back up while remembering your settings.
-Another method is to press the outside of the Nest and hold it down for a few seconds until it turns black, at which point you can remove your hand.
+• Restart: Deactivates your Nest before rebooting it with your settings.
+You can also press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.

-• Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
-If you choose this, you’ll have to input a new schedule or wait until the Nest learns your schedule.
+• Schedule: This reset clears all scheduling information—including for your hot water, if you've connected it to your Nest.
+By choosing this kind of reset, you’ll need to create a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi